 Burst pressure at the surface (B1) = Pf – G x TD, Calculate the internal pressure (Pi) at the shoe using the maximum formation pressure at the next hole TD, assuming the hole is full of gas:

 Pi = Pf – G (TD – CSD)

 Burst pressure at shoe (B2) = Pi – Pe

 B2 = (Pf – G) x (TD – CSD) – 0.465 x CSD.

-Tension: Most of axial tension arises from the weight of the casing itself, Other tension loadings can arise due to: Bending, Drag, Shock loading and during pressure testing of casing.
+Tension: Most of the axial tension arises from the weight of the casing itself, Other tension loadings can arise due to: Bending, Drag, Shock loading, and during pressure testing of the casing.

-Calculate weight of casing in air (positive value) using true vertical depth,
+Calculate the weight of the casing in the air (positive value) using true vertical depth,

 Casing air weight = casing weight (lb/ft) * hole depth (TVD),

 BF = Pe (Ae – Ai) for the open-ended casing,